alexlawrence/alex-lawrence.com/content/posts/insights-from-deep-diving-into-typescript.md

 ## Class magic

 TypeScript has a special support for the `class` keyword.
 For every class within the global scope (of a module), it implicitly defines an instance type with the same name.
 This enables to write things like `const user: User = new User()`.
-Also, `export` and `import` statements combine same-named values and types.
 However, this mechanism does not work for dynamically created classes or plain constructors.
 In such cases, the behavior must be emulated with the utility `InstanceType` and the `typeof` keyword.
+Interestingly, `export` and `import` statements combine same-named values and types.

 The following code example illustrates this behavior: